Kibale National Park

 Kibale national park is the best option among safari destinations offering the following activities for the fun of tourists including:

-Chimpanzee tracking: Chimpanzee tracking is the most prominent activity and kibale national park is the best place in East Africa, tracking through the habituated zones is one of something never to miss.
+Chimpanzee tracking: Chimpanzee tracking is the most prominent activity and the park is the best place in East Africa, tracking through the habituated zones is one of something never to miss.
 Tracking experience for the chimpanzees is a full day activity that begins in the morning taking a whole day in search of the chimpanzees and 1 hour in the presence of habituated chimpanzees.
 A chimpanzee safari permit costs $150 per person for foreign non-residents, $100 for foreign residents, SHS.
 100,000 for East African residents (Kenya, Tanzania, Uganda, Rwanda, and Burundi).
 For a successful tracking experience, you need to get a porter, long-sleeved shirts and hard jean trousers, strong tracking shoes and walking sticks and also follow regulations as drafted by the Uganda wildlife authority for both your safety and for the chimpanzees.
 These regulations include only tourists above 15 years are allowed to rack, a group of 6 people is allowed per trip, do not eat near the chimpanzees and many more.

 Monkey tracking: Kibale national park is also a home to various types of monkey including golden monkeys, black and white colobus Monkeys, Blue Monkeys, De Brazza’s Monkeys, the rare L’ Hoest’s Monkeys, the Grey Cheeked Mangabey Monkey offering a good opportunity for the fun-filled monkey tracking activity.
 Golden monkeys are the most tracked monkeys.